 The Other stuff:

 In the picture above, the red lines are the blood vessels and dressed in blue, the veins!
-The arteries bring the blood downhill from the heart and the veins, they pump the blood back up hill to the lungs to start the cycle all over again.
-Any of these can get clogged by build up around the edges or blocks by a rogue clot floating around your body.
+The arteries bring the blood downhill from the heart and the veins, they pump the blood back uphill to the lungs to start the cycle all over again.
+Any of these can get clogged by build-up around the edges or blocked by a rogue clot floating around your body.

-There are fluid filled sacks called bursae around the back of the heel that if they get inflamed can take up space and press on the nerves giving us pain in the heel.
-Anything taking up more space than it is meant to is bound to cause trouble.
+There are fluid-filled sacks called bursae around the back of the heel that if they get inflamed can take up space and press on the nerves giving us pain in the heel.
+Anything taking up more space than it is meant to be bound to cause trouble.

-I hope this helps people understand that the foot may be more complicated then they anticipated.
-All these structures work so beautifully together over our whole life time….except when they are NOT working.
+I hope this helps people understand that the foot may be more complicated than they anticipated.
+All these structures work so beautifully together over our whole lifetime….except when they are NOT working.
 We can’t just jump to conclusions about what might be causing your heel pain.
 So how the hell do you find out what is going on and more importantly- “When will I get better” you say.
-Well you are going to have to read on…..
+Well, you are going to have to read on…..